gigxmanshajami/manshaapiyoutubedownloader/README.md

 # YouTube Video Downloader with Node.js and ytdl-core

 Welcome to our YouTube video downloader, powered by Node.js and ytdl-core!
-This project provides a simple yet powerful way to download YouTube videos directly from your terminal or browser.
+This project provides a simple yet powerful way to download YouTube videos directly from your browser.
 No more hassle with online converters or complicated software – with just a few lines of code or a click of a button, you can have your favorite YouTube videos saved locally for offline viewing.

 # Features